bboydflo/fcc-todo-project/docs/git.md

 ### Git workflow

-We can write about how we keep in sync with each other.
+We can write about how we keep in sync with each other